longbuibao/discord-bot/my-courses/http-definitive-guide/the-web-foundation/1-Overview.md

 # Methods

 HTTP supports several different request commands, called _HTTP methods_.
 Every HTTP request message has a method.
 The method tells the server what action to perform (fetch a web page, run a gateway program, delete a file,...)

+# Status code

+Every HTTP response message comes back with a status code

+> 200 OK.
+Document returned correctly
+> 302 Redirect.
+Go some place else to get the resource
+> 404 Not Found.
+Can't find this resource

+# Web Pages Can Consist of Multiple Objects

+An application often issues multiple HTTP transactions to accomplish a task.
+The browser performs one transaction to fetch the HTML "skeleton", then issues additional HTTP transactions for each embedded image,...These embedded resources might event reside on different servers

+# Messages

+- HTTP messages are simple, line-oriented sequences of characters.
+- HTTP messages sent from web clients to web servers are called _request messages_.
+Messages from servers to clients are called _response messages_
+- HTTP messages consist of three parts: - _Start line_: The first line of the message is the start line, indicating what to do for a request or what happened for a response. - _Header fields_: Zero or more header fields follow the start line.
+Each header field consists of a name and a value, separated by a colon (:).
+The headers end with a blank line. - _Body_: After the blank line is an optional message body containing any kind of data.
+The body may can contain a binary data (images, videos, audio,...) and also can contain text.